Revolting Against Science.

 over a cliff for a few hours.

 Kabir, 15th Century

-After a lifetime of exposure to inconsistencies and lies, the truth will, at first, often seem impossible and insane.
+After a lifetime of exposure to inconsistencies and lies, the truth will often seem impossible and insane.
+At least, at first.

-It doesn’t matter how many carefully performed experiments continue to demonstrate the safe and powerfully protective effects of aspirin, or the inflammatory and carcinogenic effects of the polyunsaturated fats, or even, for that matter, the biological importance of salt and sugar, or the completely ‘pants on backwards’ mythology relating to the physiological significance of cholesterol, serotonin, and estrogen.
+It doesn’t matter how many experiments demonstrate the safe and protective effects of progesterone, or the inflammatory and carcinogenic effects of nitric oxide and the PUFAs, or the biological importance of salt and sugar, or the “pants on backwards” narrative getting pushed in regards to cholesterol, serotonin, and estrogen.

 Image: ‘Quack’ frecklefaced29.deviantart.com